 What is a lacquer master?
-It’s an acetate-coated aluminum disc measuring 14 inches in diameter (larger than the finished product) that contains all of the grooves that represent the final mastered sound of your recording.
-The exact same grooves that will end up on each and every record we press for you.
-After we receive the audio source, we master it through a series of EQs for “standard normalization” (specifically for the purposes of creating the lacquer master) to RIAA standards.
+It’s a lacquer-coated aluminum disc (larger than the finished product) that contains all of the grooves that represent the final mastered sound of your recording.

-Creating a lacquer master is a one-time process and wouldn’t happen again in the event of a reorder.
+Creating a lacquer master is a one-time process and is not required for reorders.

 The metal stamper is exactly what you think it is.
-It’s also referred to as the “galvanic process” if you want to get fancy.
-Putting a lacquer master into a vinyl press is kind of like putting a cold grilled cheese sandwich under the wheel of an F-150, so instead we take it and spray it with silver nitrate.
-The nitrate fills all of the grooves in the lacquer master.
-Then we submerge the disc into a nickel sulphamate electrolyte solution and allow nickel to deposit through a chemical process onto the disc plate.
-This takes about an hour and a half and when it’s done we carefully separate a perfect metal negative from your lacquer master.
-This… is your metal stamper.
+The process creating this metal stamper is commonly referred to as the “galvanic or electroplating process” if you want to get fancy.
+Putting a lacquer or DMM master into a vinyl press is kind of like putting a cold grilled cheese sandwich under the wheel of an F-150, so instead we take it and spray it with silver nitrate.
+The nitrate fills all of the grooves in the master disc.
+This is then submerged into a nickel sulphamate electrolyte solution which allows nickel to deposit through a chemical process onto the disc plate.
+This takes about an hour or so, and when it’s done we carefully separate a perfect metal negative from your master disc.
+This ladies and gentlemen… is your metal stamper.

 This metal mold is what gets used to make your test pressings and eventually your entire order of vinyl records.